 1. Can You Pay Self Assessment on PAYE?

 You can pay self-assessment tax through PAYE if you file your tax return online by 30 December.
 You also have to owe less than £3,000 in tax.
-If you miss the 30 December deadline, you’ll need to pay all the tax you owe by 31 January.
+If you miss the 30 December deadline, then you’ll need to pay all the tax you owe by 31 January in one lump sum.

-You’ll also still need to pay any Class 2 National Insurance contributions as a lump sum by 31 January.
+You’ll still need to pay any Class 2 National Insurance you owe as a lump sum by 31 January.
 This cannot be collected through your PAYE code because it is a different type of tax.

 2. How to Pay Self Assessment Tax Through PAYE

 You’ll also be asked whether you would like tax to be collected on other taxable income that you know you have to pay in the following tax year such as bank interest and the high income Child Benefit charge.
 You can choose for your upcoming tax code to be amended to cover the tax on this so you have a head start on your next years tax bill.